-Land use intensification at the low pH site increased the abundance of Betaproteobacteria which showed differentially abundant stress proteins ('RNA degradation') in high land use intensity soils.
-However, they also showed increased abundance of 'ABC transporters' (Fig. 4) associated with a transporter-mediated resource acquisition strategy that is likely more efficient in resource use [26].
-These communities with an uptake-optimised resource acquisition strategy reflect the increased abundance of resources under high land use intensity treatment.
+Land use intensification at the low-pH site increased the abundance of Betaproteobacteria which showed differentially abundant stress proteins ("RNA degradation") in high land use intensity soils.
+However, they also showed increased abundance of "ABC transporters" (Fig. 4) associated with a transporter-mediated resource acquisition strategy that is likely more efficient in resource use [26].
+These communities with an uptake-optimized resource acquisition strategy reflect the increased abundance of resources under high land use intensity treatment.
 This is a result of alleviation of constraints on microbial organic matter decomposition due to increase in pH and decrease in wetness and anoxia.
-Betaproteobacteria also had increased expression of proteins linked to 'carbon metabolism', 'ribosome', and 'oxidative phosphorylation' pathways; a land use intensification response very similar to that of Gammaproteobacteria in high pH soils.
-'Oxidative phosphorylation' proteins represent energy generating pathways using ATPase to fuel growth or non-growth maintenance activities, and 'carbon metabolism' proteins represent central carbon metabolism pathways such glycolysis and TCA cycle [26].
-This response by Betaproteobacteria likely represents a shift towards increased growth and turnover in a stressed and disturbed environment.
-Land use intensification also significantly increased the relative abundance of predatory Cercozoa (from 15% to 23%, Fig. 3k) at low pH, that may be responding to increased prey availability under high intensity land use, such as the increase in fast-growing Betaproteobacteria.
-The increase of Cercozoa under high land use intensity at the low pH site mirrors the increase of Ciliophora under high land use intensity at the high pH site, which suggests that the dominance of distinct bacterial groups might be associated with distinct predatory protozoan groups driving turnover of carbon to a variable degree.
+Betaproteobacteria also had increased expression of proteins linked to "carbon metabolism", "ribosome", and "oxidative phosphorylation" pathways; a land use intensification response very similar to that of Gammaproteobacteria in highpH soils.
+"Oxidative phosphorylation" proteins represent energy generating pathways using ATPase to fuel growth or nongrowth maintenance activities, and "carbon metabolism" proteins represent central carbon metabolism pathways such glycolysis and TCA cycle [26].
+This response by Betaproteobacteria likely represents a shift toward increased growth and turnover in a stressed and disturbed environment.
+Land use intensification also significantly increased the relative abundance of predatory Cercozoa (from 15% to 23%, Fig. 3K) at low-pH, which may be responding to increased prey availability under high intensity land use, such as the increase in fast-growing Betaproteobacteria.
+The increase of Cercozoa under high land use intensity at the low-pH site mirrors the increase of Ciliophora under high land use intensity at the high-pH site, which suggests that the dominance of distinct bacterial groups might be associated with distinct predatory protozoan groups driving turnover of carbon to a variable degree.

-Taxa-trait changes due to land use intensification in the high pH site
+Taxa-trait changes due to land use intensification in the high-pH site

-'ABC transporters' were the most abundant protein indicators of low intensity land use at the high pH site reflecting abundant high-quality resource availability most likely as root exudates and microbial-derived metabolites.
+"ABC transporters" were the most abundant protein indicators of low intensity land use at the high-pH site reflecting abundant high-quality resource availability most likely as root exudates and microbial-derived metabolites.
 The taxonomic assignment of these transporters suggested that they were mostly associated with Alphaproteobacteria (Fig. 4).
 Although Alphaproteobacteria were not differentially abundant in low land use intensity soils compared to the high land use contrast at this site, in terms of the taxonomic distribution of this trait, Alphaproteobacteria were the dominant class differentially expressing this function in low land use soils.
-This implies that members of this class have a resource-uptake optimised strategy in low land use intensity soils that could contribute to increased community-level CUE, that could therefore promote SOC stabilisation [30].
+This implies that members of this class have a resource-uptake optimized strategy in low land use intensity soils that could contribute to increased community-level CUE, which could therefore promote SOC stabilization [30].